 Which taxa were expressing genes?

 We next aggregated expressed genes by taxonomic classifications to compare the most expressed taxa to the most abundant taxa based on metagenomic data (Figure 2).
 We used the same reference database to map metatranscriptomes and metagenomes, making such comparisons possible.
 No positive trend between gene expression and taxonomic abundance was observed.
 At the phylum level, Cyanobacteria were highly expressed in all three lakes, while viruses were also present, but expressed at low levels for all sites.
-Widely recognized abundant and/or cosmopolitan taxa (Newton et al. 2011) were also present.
-Where taxonomy was resolved to the clade level, we noted which clades contributed to observed transcripts.
-At the clade level, members of Actinobacteria acI (acI-A and acI-B) were both expressed and abundant, as was Bacteroidetes bacI-A in ME and SP.
-The clade acI-B was particularly abundant and also expressed genes in TB, consistent with previous research identifying acI-B2 as an acidic lake specialist (Newton et al. 2007).
+Widely recognized abundant and/or cosmopolitan taxa were also present, and a substantial portion of transcripts could be associated with groups recognized as being freshwater-specific "clades" (Newton et al. 2011).
+Where reference genome taxonomy was resolved to the clade level, we noted which clades contributed to observed transcripts.
+Members of Actinobacteria acI (acI-A and acI-B) were both expressed and abundant, as was Bacteroidetes bacI-A in ME and SP.
+The betIV-A clade (LD28) contributed a surprising number of expressed genes in ME.
+The acI-B clade was particularly abundant and also expressed genes in TB, consistent with previous research identifying acI-B2 as an acidic lake specialist (Newton et al. 2007).
+Members of bacIII-B and Pnec (Polynucleobacter) were also represented among abundant transcripts in TB.

 Assessing variability in freshwater metatranscriptomes